DHTMLX/docs-suite/docs/chart/initialization.md

 </html>
 ~~~

+## Download the package

+[Download DHTMLX Chart](https://dhtmlx.com/docs/products/dhtmlxChart/download.shtml) to use it standalone

+[Download the whole DHTMLX Suite](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) to use Chart as a part of the Suite library

 ## Include source files

-[Download the DHTMLX Chart package](https://dhtmlx.com/docs/products/dhtmlxChart/download.shtml) and unpack it into a folder of your project.
+1\.
+Unpack the downloaded package into a folder of your project.

-Create an HTML file and place full paths to JS and CSS files of DHTMLX Chart into the header of the created file.
-The Chart component can be used standalone or as a part of the Suite library.
+2\.
+Create an HTML file and place full paths to JS and CSS files of the library into the header of the created file.

-**If you use DHTMLX Chart standalone**, you need to include 2 files:
+**If you use DHTMLX Chart standalone**, you need to include JS/CSS files of DHTMLX Chart:

-- chart.js
+- *chart.js*
-- chart.css
+- *chart.css*

 ~~~html title="index.html"
 <script type="text/javascript" src="../../codebase/chart.js"></script>